How To Attract Birds To Your Garden

 Invite them to Nest

 Check with your local stores on what size and what height to place your bird nest box to attract a particular bird species.
 Provide nesting materials like scraps of wool, yarn, or fabric with small twigs.
 If you have pets, you can brush your dog or cat’s hair outside.
 Birds use fur as part of their nest materials.

 Take a step furtherReduce the use of pesticides and other harsh chemicals that will harm these feathered creatures.
 Look for alternative and natural ways of killing insects and other pests.

-Whether you plant a sunflower or two, leave some seeds or fill in a hole in a ground with water, the birds will surely thank you.
+Whether you plant a sunflower or two, leave some seeds or fill in a hole in the ground with water, the birds will indeed thank you.
 Now all you need is a nesting spot to enjoy the chirping and singing rhythms of these majestic creatures.